loopdreams/flights/README.md

 ```

-Then, just run `bb` followed by the name of the main file and the relevant arguments (detailed below).
+Then, `cd` into the repo and  just run `bb` followed by the name of the main file and the relevant arguments (detailed below).

 ``` sh
 bb airports 'New York' 'Paris'